GwynethLlewelyn/LSL.novaextension/README.md

 ### LSL linter

-We don't have a language server for LSL (yet!) but we have something reasonably similar: the [`lslint` project](https://github.com/Makopo/lslint/)
+We don't have a language server for LSL (yet!) but we have something reasonably similar: the [`lslint` project](https://github.com/Makopo/lslint/).
+If you don't want to compile it on your own, it's included under the `/LSLint` directory.
+You have to run it passing the `builtins.txt` file that has been pre-assembled with the latest & greatest LSL definitions (also present in the very same directory).

+You can add it as an optional action on Nova; this extension doesn't do that automatically on your behalf (mostly because I don't know how!).

 ## Legal Acknowledgements